ScrumDoLLC/scrumdo-static/help/kanban/core.md

 # Cards

-With the introduction of Kanban projects, ScrumDo is using the term "Card" instead of "Story".
+With the introduction of Flow type projects, ScrumDo is using the term "Card" instead of "Story".
 A card is a representation of a unit of work.
-In Kanban projects, you can set up custom card types under your project admin options.
+In Flow based projects, you can set up custom card types under your project admin options.
 Some common types include:

 * User Stories
 * Bugs